-Dr. Shay Pilnik is the Executive Director of the Nathan and Esther Pelz Holocaust Education Resource Center in Milwaukee.
-He earned his Bachelor’s degree from the Hebrew University of Jerusalem, majoring in Comparative Literature and Jewish Thought.
+Dr. Shay Pilnik earned his Bachelor’s degree from the Hebrew University of Jerusalem, majoring in Comparative Literature and Jewish Thought.
 He continued his academic training at McGill University in Montreal, where he graduated with an MA in Jewish Studies, specializing in East European Jewish Culture.
 In the fall of 2005, he began a Ph.D. program at the Jewish Theological Seminary in the field of Modern Jewish Studies.
 He defended his doctoral dissertation in the spring of 2013, dealing with the commemoration of the Babi Yar Massacre in Soviet Russian and Yiddish literature.
-From 2008-2014, he was an adjunct instructor at the University of Wisconsin-Milwaukee, and the University of Wisconsin-Oshkosh, lecturing on a variety of topics including modern Jewish history, the Holocaust, and the religions of the world.
-He joined the HERC team in the summer of 2014.
+From 2008-2014, he was an adjunct instructor at the Universities of Wisconsin-Milwaukee and Oshkosh, lecturing on a variety of topics including modern Jewish history, the Holocaust, and the religions of the world.

 Contact Shay: ShayP@MilwaukeeJewish.org or 414-963-2719

 Born and raised in the Rocky Mountains of Colorado, Brittany moved to Milwaukee for graduate school in August 2013 after earning her Bachelor’s degree from the University of Northern Colorado in History, focusing her coursework on modern European history.
-During her last two years in Colorado she worked with the Holocaust Memorial Observances of Greeley and Northern Colorado to organize and hold an annual week long commemoration of the Holocaust.
+During her last two years in Colorado she volunteered for the Holocaust Memorial Observances of Greeley and Northern Colorado.
 Soon after arriving in Milwaukee she began working at the Nathan and Esther Pelz Holocaust Education Resource Center.
 She is currently pursuing two master’s degrees at the University of Wisconsin-Milwaukee: a Master of Library & Information Science as well as a Master of Arts in History, where her historical research focuses on antisemitism in the late nineteenth and early twentieth centuries.

 Contact Brittany: BrittanyH@MilwaukeeJewish.org or 414-963-2714